-In obstetric imaging, twin growth discordance refers to a significant size or weight difference between the two fetuses of a twin pregnancy.
+Twin growth discordance is a term used in obstetric imaging to describe a significant size or weight difference between the two fetuses of a twin pregnancy.
 To be classified as a growth discordance, some consider that the estimated fetal weight (EFW) of the smaller twin should fall under the 10th centile.

 A twin growth discordance may occur in up to 25% of twin pregnancies.
 It is more common in monochorionic pregnancies.

 Depending on the parameter involvement this may be categorised as:

-- weight discordance (interpair weight disparity of greater than 25% 2) : this usually occurs when there are factors that affect the twins asymmetrically, possibly risks that are associated with IUGR.
+- weight discordance (interpair weight disparity of greater than 25% 2): this usually occurs when there are factors that affect the twins asymmetrically, possible risks that are associated with IUGR.

 intrauterine growth restriction (IUGR) in the smaller twin: